Nearly $400 million in external awards help fund Case Western Reserve University's research enterprise each year. Explore our research

-Justine will be working with the Social Justice Institute through September 2017 and will serve as staff for the 2016 Activist Adventure Orientation Weekend.
+Justine worked with the Social Justice Institute through September 2017 and served as staff for the 2016 Activist Adventure Orientation Weekend.

 As part of the Voicing and Action Project research initiative, Risham created Stories of East Cleveland, a documentary short culled from the digital oral histories collected in East Cleveland, and presented the film at an event during which she analyzed her findings and provided comparisons to the women’s empowerment programs she’s developed in Pakistan.

 Risham worked with the Social Justice Institute in May 2016.